Postpartum Depression Q & AAlleviant Health Centers

 In fact, studies show that ketamine infusion reduces depressive symptoms within 30-40 minutes in approximately 60-75% of patients.
 Traditional treatments, including antidepressants and psychotherapy, are considered a success when only 30% of patients experience relief.

-Under Brian Mears, CRNA, the ketamine is administered in low, precise doses that block certain neural signals and receptors, and encourages a protein that promotes new neural connections.
+Ketamine is administered in low, precise doses that block certain neural signals and receptors, and encourages a protein that promotes new neural connections.
 In effect, it works by rewiring your brain.

 If you want to enjoy this special time in your life, call or book an appointment online at Alleviant Health Centers.